mrusamamuzaffar/google_map_integration_and_places_api_implementation/README.md

     src="https://user-images.githubusercontent.com/101565812/204083808-38fd6554-da2f-4a69-9034-beed345a420e.gif" >
 </p>

-### This given below gif shows another demo the customiztion of Google Map in Flutter. we can include images, png, jps, icons, cars and navigate them on Google map.
+#### This given below gif shows another demo, the customiztions of Google Map in Flutter. we can include images, png, jps, icons, cars and navigate them on Google map. we can drag the location marker from one place to another place.

 ## We can Inlcude
 ✔️ cusotm text <br />